-- 1. Applying for RGP authorization: Prior to commencing a proposed activity, applicants seeking authorization under this RGP shall notify the Corps in accordance with RGP general condition number 18 (Notification).
+1. Applying for RGP authorization.
+Prior to commencing a proposed activity, applicants seeking authorization under this RGP shall notify the Corps in accordance with RGP general condition number 18 (Notification).
 If the Corps determines that an activity is not an eligible activity under the RGP, it will notify the applicant in writing within thirty (30) calendar days and provide instructions on the procedures to seek authorization under a standard permit, letter of permission or Nationwide permit.
 If the Corps determines that a proposed activity is eligible for coverage under the RGP, it will notify the applicant within 45 calendar days of receipt of a complete application.
-If the Corps does not provide a written response to the applicant within 45 calendar days following receipt of a complete application, the applicant may presume the proposed activity is an eligible activity that may be covered under the RGP, provided the activity complies with all other terms and conditions of the RGP. - 2.
-Impact Thresholds for waters of the U.S.: Impacts to waters of the U.S. shall be avoided and minimized to the maximum extent practicable.
-The loss of waters of the U.S. (including wetlands) resulting from individual project impacts may not exceed a total of 1.5 acres or more than 300 linear feet of perennial, intermittent or 3rd or higher order ephemeral streams (as defined in Table 2 of the RGP and further described in the HCP/NCCP), unless the linear limit is waived in writing by the Corps.
-Additional restrictions are listed in the General and Activity-Specific Conditions. - 3.
-Single and complete project: The project must be a single and complete project.
-For example, if construction of a residential development involves phases, the sum of all impacted areas would be the basis for deciding whether or not the project will be covered by this RGP. - 4.
-After-the-fact projects: This RGP may not be used to authorize activities after they have impacted Waters of the U.S. - 5.
-Compliance with HCP/NCCP Conditions: Activities to be authorized under this RGP must be HCP/NCCP Covered Activities and must fully comply with the HCP/NCCP.
-Compliance with the HCP/NCCP requires applicants to implement the appropriate conservation measures outlined in Chapter 6 of the HCP/NCCP. - 6.
-Special conditions: The Corps may add special conditions to an authorization to ensure the activity complies with the terms and conditions of the RGP, and/or that adverse impacts on the aquatic environment or other aspects of the public interest are individually and cumulatively minimal. - 7.
-Activity completion: Any activity authorized by the Corps under the RGP must be completed within three (3) years of the date it is authorized.
-The "authorization date" is the date the Corps verifies in writing that the activity meets the terms and conditions of the RGP.
-The Corps will, on a case-by-case basis, review requests for time extensions if the permittee fails to complete the activity within three years.
-A time extension would be considered a reverification and would be subject to review and approval policies in effect at the time of review.
-Pursuant to term #9, below, activities authorized under the RGP that are under construction or under contract for construction in reliance upon this authorization will remain authorized provided the activity is completed within 12 months of the date of the RGP's expiration, modification or revocation, unless the Corps exercises its discretionary authority to modify, suspend, or revoke the authorization of a specific project.
+If the Corps does not provide a written response to the applicant within 45 calendar days following receipt of a complete application, the applicant may presume the proposed activity is an eligible activity that may be covered under the RGP, provided the activity complies with all other terms and conditions of the RGP.

+2. Impact Thresholds for waters of the U.S. Impacts to waters of the U.S. shall be avoided and minimized to the maximum extent practicable.
+The loss of waters of the U.S. (including wetlands) resulting from individual project impacts may not exceed a total of 1.5 acres or more than 300 linear feet of perennial, intermittent or 3rd or higher order ephemeral streams (as defined in Table 2 of the RGP and further described in the HCP/NCCP), unless the linear foot limit is waived in writing by the Corps.
+Additional restrictions are listed in the General and Activity-Specific Conditions.

+3. Single and complete project.
+The activity must be a single and complete project (see Definitions section).
+The same RGP authorization cannot be used more than once for the same single and complete project.

+4. After-the-fact projects.
+This RGP may not be used to authorize activities after they have impacted waters of the U.S.

+5. Compliance with HCP/NCCP Conditions.
+Activities to be authorized under this RGP must be HCP/NCCP Covered Activities and must fully comply with the HCP/NCCP.
+Compliance with the HCP/NCCP requires applicants to implement the appropriate conservation measures outlined in Chapter 6 of the HCP/NCCP.

+6. Special conditions.
+The Corps may add special conditions to an authorization to ensure the activity complies with the terms and conditions of the RGP, and/or that adverse impacts on the aquatic environment or other aspects of the public interest are individually and cumulatively minimal.

+7. Activity completion.
+Any activity authorized by the Corps under the RGP shall be completed by the date specified in "Permit Duration," above.
+Furthermore, activities authorized under this RGP that have commenced or are under contract to commence will have 12 months from the date of the RGP's expiration, reissuance, modification or revocation to complete the activity under the terms and conditions of the RGP.